BatchClayderman/Cryptography-Schemes/README.md

 To enhance the robustness, type checks will be performed in each scheme procedure whether or not they are explicitly required in the paper.
 Scheme procedures will be surrounded by the ``try--except`` structure.

 For Linux users who wish to search a specified string throughout the whole repository or category in a local clone, the Linux command ``find . -mindepth 2 -type f -name "*.py" ! -name "generateSchemeLaTeX.py" -exec grep -H --color=always -E "${stringsToBeSearched}" {} \;`` after switching to the specified directory should be fine.
 Using the ``sed`` or other Linux commands equipped with ``find`` and its ``--exec`` is also helpful.

+Due to historical reasons, some cryptography schemes are implemented via the Java programming language.
+We are currently gathering these cryptography schemes and converting them into Python.
+If there are Python implementations, please consider them in first.

+As the JPBC library can be called without installation, we have gathered the necessary JPBC library files under the ``lib`` directory.
+You can directly use the commmand ``java -cp ../lib/jpbc-api-2.0.0.jar:../lib/jpbc-plaf-2.0.0.jar Scheme*.java`` to run the ``Scheme*.java`` file.

 ### 1.2 Computation details